dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 ## Train the model

-1. Load the training data using the `MLContext.Data.LoadFromTextFile` wrapper.
+1. Load the training data using the [LoadFromTextFile](xref:Microsoft.ML.TextLoaderSaverCatalog.LoadFromTextFile(Microsoft.ML.DataOperationsCatalog,System.String,Microsoft.ML.Data.TextLoader.Options)) wrapper.
 Add the following code as the next line in the `GenerateModel()` method:

     [!code-csharp[LoadData](../../../samples/machine-learning/tutorials/TransferLearningTF/Program.cs#LoadData "Load the data")]